redox-os/book/src/ch09-03-porting-applications.md

 ### Tarballs

 Each software has different locations for its tarballs, sometimes they aren't available and you will need to use the Git repository with the stable version commit revision (SHA1).

-If you want a easy way to find software tarballs, see the [FreeBSD Ports](https://github.com/freebsd/freebsd-ports) GitHub mirror.

-Inside each `Makefile` of each port folder, you will see a `MASTER_SITES` field, this is where the tarball mirrors go, while the `distinfo` file covers the tarball name/checksum used.

-The FreeBSD Ports Makefile covers the build dependencies and build system options too.

 If you want an easy way to find programs/libraries, see the Debian testing [packages list](https://packages.debian.org/testing/allpackages).